stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

 Street, and they proposed to settle there after a short trip to Innsmouth, whence three servants and some books and household goods were to be brought.
-It was probably not so much consideration for Edward and his father as a personal wish to be near the college, its library, and its crowd of  "sophisticates ", that made Asenath settle in Arkham instead of returning permanently home.
+It was probably not so much consideration for Edward and his father as a personal wish to be near the college, its library, and its crowd of  "sophisticates", that made Asenath settle in Arkham instead of returning permanently home.

   When Edward called on me after the honeymoon I thought he looked slightly changed.